Abriendo Mentes FAQ

 What are the volunteer hours?

-Youth English classes begin at 1:30 or 2:30 and end at 5:30pm.
+Youth English classes begin at 2:30 and end at 5:30pm.
 Group adult English classes are offered in the evening between 5 and 8pm.
 Private adult English classes are offered when it is convenient for both the student and volunteer teacher.
-The technology center has open hours between 2 and 4pm most weekdays, and adult computer lessons take place in the evening hours.
-MAP meets in the afternoon a few days each week to sew, and the shop is open from 10am to 4pm during the week.
+The technology center classes tend to be in the afternoon and evening.
+MAP activities are held throughout the week, typically in the afternoon or early evening.

-Meetings for these programs take place once a week in the morning.
+Meetings for these programs take place once a week during the day.
 In addition, there are weekly meetings about communications and development, and all volunteers are welcome to attend and help out with these areas.
+Weekly all staff meetings are held each Monday at 9 AM.

 How long can I stay?

-To maximize your impact and integration within the local community, we ask that you volunteer for a minimum of one month.
-Volunteers are encouraged to stay for an entire session, typically three months.
+To maximize your impact and integration within the local community, we ask that you volunteer for a minimum of one session, which is usually approximately 3 months.
 Many volunteers stay for 3-6 months.
-Shorter term volunteer opportunities can be arranged for families traveling in Costa Rica or individuals looking to implement a specific project.
+Shorter term volunteer opportunities can be arranged for families traveling in Costa Rica or individuals looking to implement a specific project, but are subject to approval on a case by case basis.

 How much does it cost to volunteer with Abriendo Mentes?